Rahulrajanand/Qr-Code-Generator/README.md

 Introduction
 --------------
-This project aims to be clearest, best Qr Code Generator in Text as Well as URL.
+This project aims to be clearest, best Qr Code Generator in Text as well as in URL.